raison72/raisondsouza.github.io/readme.txt

 -------
 **Creative Commons Attribution 3.0** - http://creativecommons.org/licenses/by/3.0/

-Note:
+- You are allowed to use all files for both personal and commercial projects.

+- If you use/modify the resources in your projects,we’d appreciate a linkback to this site.

+- You do not have rights to redistribute,resell or offer files from this site to any third party

+- If you wish to remove backlink from the template, you need to donate min USD $10 to remove backlink (credits) form the template

+- If you have any question,feel free to contact us at webthemez@gmail.com

-All images user here is for demo purpose only, we are not responsible for any copyrights.
+- All images user here is for demo purpose only, we are not responsible for any copyrights.